tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-4/README.md

 ### Compiling vs Linking

 - What is the difference between compiling and linking in C++?
+  - Compiling is the process in which a single file of a program is converted into the corresponding objfile or .o file.
+  - Linking is the process in which multiple obj files are processed by the linker making the final binaries(executable files).
+This resolves external symbol references(references to functions defined in other files) and identifies the entry point of the program.(usually main())
+  Note that even if there is a single file, linking must be done to find the entry point of the program.
 - What is the difference between creating an executable and creating a library?
+  - An executable contains compiled and linked code in a machine-readable format.
+This can be executed directly without further processing.
+  - A library is a collection of pre-written **(do they have to be compiled already ?)** program files which contain functions/classes/macros which may be imported in other code and used to perform some tasks.
+A library by itself cannot be executed in general.
-- How do you compile a library, and then use that library to compile an executable?
+- **How do you compile a library, and then use that library to compile an executable?**
+  - We may compile a library and use a linker to link the code which uses functions/classes from the library to obtain the final executable.
 ### Reminder
 [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make fundamentals with practical examples and common patterns.